dchest/dchest.com/posts/2017/2017-08-04-ultimate-md5-time.md

     // that the difference in timings between loop iterations, which includes
     // permutation and memory accesses, will be encoded implicitly.
     //
-    // It also makes this algorithm secret data-dependant for memory
+    // It also makes this algorithm secret data-dependent for memory
     // accesses, which is a bad thing, and can be used for side-channel
     // attacks.
 Oh well.
 We're trading one thing for another, and it's
     // probably hard to figure out the rest of bytes from jumps.